-Your current situation can be depicted as "Obstruction" transforming into "The Gentle (The Penetrating, Wind)".
+Your current situation can be depicted as "Opposition" transforming into "The Joyous, Lake".

-In front of you lies "Water" which transforms into "Wind".
-That means that danger and the unknown are being transformed into penetration and following.
-Behind you lies "Mountain" which transforms into "Wind".
-That means that stillness and obstruction are being transformed into penetration and following.
+In front of you lies "Fire" which transforms into "Lake".
+That means that brightness and warmth are being transformed into joy, pleasure, and attraction.
+Behind you lies "Lake", representing joy, pleasure, and attraction.

 The Situation